 Have a question about this post?
 Feel free to drop me an e-mail at email@example.com or hit me up on Facebook or Twitter.
 Stay tuned ...more to come.
 Happy Sipping, my friends!
-Disclosure: This wine was provided for review.
+Disclosure: These wines were provided for review.
 Thoughts are my own.